dmkn96/Grog-1-Exploration-/README.md

 `\checkpoints\ckpt-0`
 - [x] Changed the run(main_parameters) to circumvent the mesh issue:
 `ValueError: Number of devices 1 must equal the product of mesh_shape (1, 8)` -> changed (1, 8) -> (1, 1)
-- [ ] Everything seemed fine, but then I encountered this error:
+- [x] Everything seemed fine, but then I encountered this error:
-FileNotFoundError: [Errno 2] No such file or directory: '/dev/shm/tmpva2uzbug'
+FileNotFoundError: [Errno 2] No such file or directory: '/dev/shm/tmpva2uzbug' checkpoint.py ->

-I will attempt to resolve this issue myself, but if anyone has already found a solution, please share it ❤️.

-Here is my PC configuration:
-> Processor: 13th Gen Intel(R) Core(TM) i9-13900K (32 CPUs), ~3.0GHz
-> Memory: 65536MB RAM
-> Operating System: Windows 11 Pro 64-bit (10.0, Build 22631) (22621.ni_release.220506-1250)
-> Card name: NVIDIA GeForce RTX 4080

-Found the solution in other topics,

-Everything works well if you apply this code:

-checkpoint.py ->
 ```
 @contextlib.contextmanager